ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 - Microsoft Windows;
 - (any Linux users out there?); and
 - in the cloud.

+> ## And what do you do?
+>
+> Talk to your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/) about your
+> research.
+How does computing help you do your research?
+> How do you think containers (or virtualisation) could help you do more or better research?
+{: .challenge }

 ### Docker is a popular container platform